 • Sex is exercise, and regular exercise is a cornerstone of health.

-This research adds some new spin to the slogan Nike uses to promote its athletic shoe: “Just do it.”
+This research adds new spin to the slogan Nike uses to promote its sneakers: “Just do it.”
 Yes, do it.
 Sex is good for you—and it just might prolong your life.